Jianqoq/Sclabel/README.md

 Out: (2, 2, 3)
 ```
 2 x 2 means the image has both width and height with 2 pixels.
 3 means the number of color channels(RGB normally).
-It means an image is consists of three 2x2 matrix.
+It means an image consists of three 2x2 matrices.
 We can treat each whole column as one image with one color channel.
 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/image.jpg)
 ```
 1   1   1